micromark/micromark-extension-directive/readme.md

 When multiple ids are found, the last is used; when multiple classes are found, they are combined: `{.red class=green .blue}` is equivalent to `{.red .green .blue}` and `{class="red green blue"}`.

+† there is one case where a name must be followed by an empty label or empty
+attributes: a *text* directive that only has a name, cannot be followed by a colon.
+So, `:red:` doesn’t work.
+Use either `:red[]` or `:red{}` instead.
+The reason for this is to allow GitHub emoji (gemoji) and directives to coexist.

 Containers can be nested by using more colons outside: